Cannabis oil and cancer

 - Is it clear who has written the information?
 A good website should tell you about the organisation that has made the pages or written the information.

 - Are there references?
-The website should list its sources of information, or tell you who to contact to find out.
+The website should list the sources it used to write the information, or tell you who to contact to find out.

 - Is the website sponsored by a company?
 If so, it might mean the information is biased towards that company’s products or services.

-Below is a sample of the sources used in our complementary therapies information.
-If you would like more information about the sources we use, please contact us at firstname.lastname@example.org
+Below is a sample of the sources used in our cannabis oil and cancer information.
+If you would like more information about the sources we use, please contact us at email@example.com

 Cassilieth B. The Complete Guide to Complementary Therapies in Cancer Care: Essential Information for Patients Survivors and Health Professionals.
 2011.